Alternate Format Materials

 - Determine which books/materials need to be requested for each class.
 Students may obtain book information for each class by accessing the Purchase College Bookstore’s textbooks and course materials online search.
 Students are also encouraged to contact their faculty members directly regarding required texts.

 - Log in to Accommodate and submit alternative format requests using the Alternative Format module.
-Please note that students must renew their academic accommodations if they have not done so already in order to access the Alternative Format module.
-Students may schedule a meeting with an ODR staff member for assistance completing this module.
+Students must renew their academic accommodations if they have not done so already in order to access the Alternative Format module.
+Students may schedule a meeting with an ODR staff member for assistance in completing this process.

 - Provide proof of purchase of each book requested (receipt, e-mail confirmation, etc.) to the ODR prior to receiving materials.
 Proof of purchase should be submitted to the ODR using the Alternative Format module on Accommodate, but can also be submitted in person (Student Services Building, 316A), e-mailed to firstname.lastname@example.org, or faxed to 914-251-5934.
 Students may purchase materials from any source.